 Louise: As I learn and evolve, I’m becoming a warrior; my strength and courage is in forging the self-acceptance to come out of hiding and speak my mind by telling all of my heart.
 I increasingly recognise my need to be seen is a valid and valuable aspect of my purpose as I use my voice, distinct from the urge to be in the spotlight that was a manifestation of denying and suppressing my need.
+I’m a black sheep, departed from the old flock.
 I’ve found my flock where I feel I truly belong, whilst concurrently owning my uniqueness as part of my power.

 Barker: In the beginning, my (Barker) family of origin shepherded me in my sheep-like ways.
 They also gave me the gift of experiences that served to thicken my skin, and coloured much of my perception of life through familial conditioning and loving.
 I used to psychologically self-flagellate, but as I spiritually and emotionally evolve I gradually depart from the habit, as I have relinquished the use of my maiden name and increasingly identified with my married surname.

 Stella: I have grown to recognise my inherent divinity.
 In doing so, I radiate my inner light that then guides others as they navigate their way through the dark to discovering they too possess the same divine light within themselves.